 A further update to this Policy was made in May 2018, when changes were made to ensure further transparency and compliance with the GDPR.
 More specifically, (i) we added new sections titled GDPR Compliance (European Union and European Economic Area) and Use By Children, (ii) we added additional language in the section titled Legal Basis and Purposes for Collecting Personal Information to ensure greater openness and transparency about how and why we collect personal information, and (iii) we added language clarifying that individuals who believe one of Absolute’s customers has collected personal information about them through that customer’s use of the Services should make any requests about that personal information directly to that party, not to Absolute.

-The most recent update to this Policy was made in January 2020 when, primarily, changes were made to address the CCPA, in the new section titled CCPA Compliance (California).
+A further update to this Policy was made in January 2020 when, primarily, changes were made to address the CCPA, in the new section titled CCPA Compliance (California).

 A further update to this Policy made on September 16 2022.
 When additional changes were made in the CCPA and GDPR section to automate consumers requests regarding the handling of their personal information